-“Monitor all the things” is a mantra we take seriously at New Relic, and our continued investment in providing out-of-the-box on-host integrations keeps moving us closer to that goal.
-The latest step comes with our release of the Apache integration for New Relic Infrastructure.
+“Monitor all the things” is a mantra we take seriously at New Relic, and our continued investment in providing ready-to-use, on-host integrations keeps moving us closer to that goal.
+The latest step comes with our release of the Apache integration for New Relic infrastructure monitoring.

 Apache is an open source, cross-platform web server distributed under the Apache License version 2.0.
 Because of its durability, battle-tested SSL security, and dedicated user base, it’s one of the most widely used web servers in production on the Internet.
 The integration is available for customers with a subscription to New Relic Infrastructure Pro.
 New Relic Infrastructure processes, displays, alerts on, and analyzes the change and performance data about your on-premise or cloud infrastructure—running on traditional servers or in containerized clusters.